supahcraig/redpanda_basics/Deploying Red Panda/BYO-VPC.md

 ```

 Client ID & secret are found by navigating to the cloud UI, under service accts
-RG_ID is the resource group, thelast bit of the URL
+RG_ID is the resource group, the last bit of the URL

 The zones here are not related to your cluster being multi-az or not.
 The EKS Control Plane requires subnets in at least 2 zones.